atharv1030/ecommerce-product-page/README.md

 - 10+ products displayed in a clean product grid.
 - Modern UI with TailwindCSS.
 - Navbar with Login button and Cart icon.
-- Deployed live using Vercel.
+- Deployed live using Netlify.